 There are far too many possible lineages of beastkin to document each individually.
-Instead, a beastkin gains one of the following effects - whichever best represents their bestial heritage:
+Instead, a beastkin gains one of the following effects - whichever best represents their bestial heritage; some examples are listed in italics for inspiration, these lists are not exhaustive:

 Autotherepy: The Regeneration skill is not restricted for you and, once per day, you can regrow a severed limb over the course of an hour.
+Crab, Lizard, Lobster

 Beast Senses: The Enhanced Senses skill is not restricted for you and you can benefit from its effects out to a range of 100 feet.
+Cat, Dog, Red Panda, Raccoon

 Breath Attack: Choose fire or poison.
 Depending on your choice, you can use your breath attack to affect a target within 10 feet with a call of either "Burn" or "Venom Single".
 Once you use your breath attack, you must wait at least one hour before you do so again.
+Cobra, Dragonkin, Skunk

 Natural Armour/Toughness: The Body skill is added to your Natural Affinities.
+Armadillo, Crab, Goat

 Natural Weapons: You have one or two natural one-handed melee weapons or up to 10 natural thrown weapons.
-See page 34 for more information about natural weapons.
+See page 35 for more information about natural weapons.
+Crab, Porcupine, Scorpion, Wolf

 Natural Venom: You count as having an extra 1 Swampspawn ingredient when you or an alchemist you are assisting mixes a venom.
+Scorpion, Spider, Snake

 Prowler: The Fade into Forest and Fade into Shadow skills are Natural Affinities for you.
 If you purchase them, you can benefit from them no matter how fast you are moving.
+Cat, Chameleon, Owl

 Depending on their bestial lineage, beastkin can look very different from one-another.
 Their obvious beast features, however, do make them easy to identify as beastkin.
 Your costume must include at least one of the following, chosen as appropriate, in order to portray a beastkin: Beast ears; horns or antlers; a tail; tusks or fangs.
-Your costume must also include a mask or makeup (or face-paint) portraying your bestial lineage.
+Your costume must also include a mask (or similar face-prosthetic), or makeup (or face-paint) portraying your bestial lineage.

 - Speak Language (Beast) 1 CP (page 13)

 - Strong 1 CP (page 13)

-- Hunter 4 CP (page 15)
+- Hunter 4 CP (page 16)

 - Fear 1 CP (page 24)